Particeep/pricer-integration/README.md

 external_data is data that you need in order to complete select part.
 You are free to decide JSON structure.
 If during the select insurer return you a link, you have to create an external_data.

+external_data will be passed identically between quote and select It is used to transmit data necessary for the call a select as a specific id

 # Select endpoint

 You should implement the method in `NewPricerService.select`